jason-me/bitcoin-universal-design/workshop.md

 ## Evaluation Criteria

 Score projects based on:
-- **Inclusivity**: How well does it address the needs of users at the margins?
+- **Inclusive Design**: How well does it address the needs of users at the margins?
-- **Universal Benefit**: How does solving for edge cases improve the experience for everyone?
+- **Universal Design**: How does solving for edge cases improve the experience for everyone?
 - **Technical Feasibility**: Can it be implemented while maintaining Bitcoin's security properties?
 - **Innovation**: Does it take a novel approach to solving accessibility challenges?

 ## Takeaways for Teams

 - Test with edge-case users (or personas): new to Bitcoin, older, colorblind, screen reader users
-- Treat usability as security armor
+- Treat usability as a key part of enabling bullet-proof security
-- Ask: "If this design was the only thing standing between someone and losing their life savings, would it hold up?"
+- Ask: "If this design was the only thing standing between someone and losing their life savings, would it hold up?" -or- "Could Hal Finney use this?"
-- Make your tools survivable, not just functional
+- Make your tools accessible and usable, while maintaining security and privacy

 ## Slogan to Remember